erickjmoreno/unitylatam/readme.md

 UnityLatam is a web developed to track the progress of Unity - Ragnaros Guild from the game World of Warcraft

-The Site has been in development for the past 4 years, with changes to it's funcionality, appeareance and started using React two years ago.
+This site has been in development for the past 4 years, with changes to it's funcionality, appeareance and started using React two years ago.

 To visit the site go to https://unitylatam.com/